datafundamentals/ai-elkstack-repo/README.md

 ```
 chef-zero -d -H10.0.1.1
 ```
 Next, you will want to make sure that chef-zero has all the cookbooks up and running on the chef-zero server.

+Use Berkshelf to pull in the cookbook dependencies, then upload to the newly created chef-zero server

 ```
-cd cookbooks
+berks vendor
-knife cookbook upload *
+knife cookbook upload --all --cookbook-path berks-cookbooks
 ```
 you can verify very quickly with a "knife cookbook list" to see that your cookbooks have been properly uploaded.